 Taoism is represented by Laozi (founder), Zhuangzi (Zhuang Zhou), and Liezi (Lie Yukou).
 Literary works include the Tao Te Ching, the Zhuangzi, and the Liezi.

-It is the second important philosophy from the Warring States Period, and it is based on the theory of the Tao Te Ching, which was written by Laozi during the late Spring and Autumn Period.
+It is the second important philosophy from the Warring States Period and is based on the theory of the Tao Te Ching, which Laozi wrote during the late Spring and Autumn Period.

-The Tao, which translates as the Way, Path, or Principle, serves as the cornerstone of the Tao Te Ching, which explains the nature, origin, component, and evolution of everything in the universe.
+The Tao, which translates as the Way, Path, or Principle, is the cornerstone of the Tao Te Ching, which explains the nature, origin, component, and evolution of everything in the universe.

 Legalism

-Legalism is represented by Han Fei (Han Feizi — founder), Li Si, Gongsun Yang, Shen Dao, and Shen Buhai.
+Legalism is represented by Han Fei (founder of Han Feizi), Li Si, Gongsun Yang, Shen Dao, and Shen Buhai.
 The main literary work is the Han Feizi.

 It is the third important philosophy from the Warring States Period.
-It stresses the importance of ruling the country by law, regardless of one’s relationship or position.
-It emphasizes strict compliance with the law by all means.
+It stresses the importance of ruling the country by law, regardless of one’s relationship or position, and emphasizes strict compliance with the law at all costs.

 Its view of economics is to reward agriculture, but restrain commerce.
 Its political doctrines include governing the country with strict and cruel laws autocratically.